govau/notify-client-java/DOCUMENTATION.md

 #### phoneNumber (required)

 The phone number of the recipient of the text message.
-This number can be a UK or international number.
+This number can be a AU or international number.

 ```
-String phoneNumber="+447900900123";
+String phoneNumber="+61412345678";
 ```

 #### personalisation (required)